Gillian Armstrong: Career

 In 1994, Armstrong achieved her greatest Hollywood success with the adaptation of Little Women, starring Winona Ryder, Susan Sarandon, Gabriel Byrne, Christian Bale, Claire Danes and Kirsten Dunst.
-This adaptation of Louisa May Alcott's novel was one of the most popular films of the year, and emphasises Armstrong's focus on portraying the intimate lives of strong female characters and their relationships with one another.
+This adaptation of Louisa May Alcott's novel was one of the most popular films of the year, and emphasised Armstrong's focus on portraying the intimate lives of strong female characters and their relationships with one another.

 She followed this success three years later with the film Oscar and Lucinda (1997), starring Ralph Fiennes and a relatively unknown Cate Blanchett.
 This film, based on the novel by Australian writer Peter Carey, tells the story of a mismatched love affair in 19th-century Australia.
 It received mixed reviews both locally and internationally, despite its high production value and strong performances by the film main actors.

 In the 2000s, Armstrong went on to direct the feature films Charlotte Gray (2001), starring Cate Blanchett, and Death Defying Acts (2008), starring Catherine Zeta-Jones and Guy Pearce.
 Based on the novel by Sebastian Faulks, Charlotte Gray is another of Armstrong's films that centres around a strong female protagonist.